jarasmar/CV/Readme.md

 ***

 ## VOLUNTEER WORK
+From a very young age I have been interested in environmental and social issues.
+This has driven me to volunteer for different organizations, like the ones listed below.

+_Use the 'How I Contributed' dropdown menus to see all my responsabilities during my work with these organizations._

-#### Fundación Escuela de Solidaridad (2019)
+### Fundación Escuela de Solidaridad (2019)
-The Foundation gives home to over one hundred people living in social disadvantage, abuse or exclusion: mothers with children in emergency situations, young immigrants, adults and adolescents at risk.
+This is a Foundation located in a small village near Granada, Spain.
+It gives home to over one hundred people living in social disadvantage, abuse or exclusion: mothers with children in emergency situations, young immigrants, adults and adolescents at risk.
+I spent a month living with them, and even if the conditions were sometimes a bit precarious, it was really inspiring seeing how everyone in the community was trying their best to improve.

 <details>
   <summary>How I Contributed</summary>
   <ul>
     <li>Responsible for directing the restoration project of one of the houses.</li>
     <li>Responsible for managing donations of second-hand clothing (storage, stock and distribution).</li>
-    <li>Workshop organization (Sewing, T-shirt Printing and Natural Cosmetics Elaboration).</li>
+    <li>Organized a Workshop on Sewing to produce merchandising for funding.</li>
+    <li>Organized a Workshop on T-Shirt printing.</li>
+    <li>Organized a Workshop on Natural Cosmetics Elaboration.</li>
   </ul>
 </details>

-#### Greenpeace (2008 to 2013)
+### Greenpeace (2008 to 2013)
-As a regional group we developed various activities such as public awareness campaigns, events organization, data research or signature campaigns.
+I started volunteering for Greenpeace when I was only 15 years old.
+I am from a very small region in Spain and the day I got an email from them asking for volunteers to create a new regional group, I knew that was the place for me.
+Even for our small size we created a very active group, divided tasks amongst the members, and developed various activities such as public awareness campaigns, events organization, data research or signature campaigns.

 <details>
   <summary>How I Contributed</summary>
   <ul>
-    <li>Mail distribution list management.</li>
+    <li>Internal mail distribution list management.</li>
+    <li>Managed regional email account for information and demands from the public or other organizations.</li>
-    <li>Organize the team and workshops to participate in fairs.</li>
+    <li>Create workshops and organize team rotas to participate in fairs.</li>
   </ul>
 </details>

-#### Red Cross (2014)
+### Red Cross (2014)
-I was part of the "mobile health care unit", a vehicle that travels through the city at night and tries to detect and address the basic socio-health needs of people on the street (homeless people, drug addicts, prostitutes, elderly people without resources...).
+It all started with a First Aid intensive course I did with them.
+They explained to us all their different departments of the organization and I decided to join them as a volunteer in what they call "mobile health care unit".
+This is a vehicle that travels through the city at night and tries to detect and address the basic socio-health needs of people on the street (homeless people, drug addicts, prostitutes, elderly people without resources...).

 <details>
   <summary>How I Contributed</summary>